 S-Label A DetNet "service" label that is used between DetNet nodes that implement also the DetNet service sub-layer functions.
-An S-Label is also used to identify a DetNet flow at DetNet service sub-layer.
+An S-Label is also used to identify a DetNet flow at DetNet service sub-layer at a receiving DetNet node.